PatricDolmeta/PatricDolmeta.github.io/_pages/cv.md

 Work experience
 ======
 * July 2019 – April 2020: Teaching assistance University of Turin
-  * Teachin support for undergraduate Statistics course at the Economics Faculty
+  * Teaching support for undergraduate Statistics course at the Economics Faculty

 IT Skills
 ======